ecrane314/ce-demo/coral-foglamp-iot/README.md

 **Coral Foglamp Lab Friction Log**

+### Nov 18 2020 - Second pass, modifying for VM usage
+#### evancrane@
+- Catalina announcement ahead of time for mdt
+- x86_64 desktop built only for Ubuntu 18.04 or RHEL 7.6, no Debian. run `uname -m` for architecture
+- Can SSH to test machine, don't need to create keys and do authorized_keys step
+- Use `.<SPACE>./set-variables.sh` space notation for script file to set params in current context, not child
+- Should push the OS specifics of flash step into instructions.
+SSH key steps are the same
+- Change repo URL and prefix to match your architecture buster/ centos76/ mendel/ rhel76/ stretch/  ubuntu1804/
+- [ERROR] Ran into issue with post-install script, realized I'm on Debian

+### Sep 16 2020 - First pass, using Coral DevBoard
 evancrane@
-Nov 18 2020
-Catalina announcement ahead of time for mdt
-VM must be Ubuntu to have x86 installation.
-No Debian. run uname -m for architecture Can SSH to test machine, don't need to create keys and do authorized_keys step . <SPACE> script file to set params
-Should push the OS specifics of flash step into instructions.
-SSH key steps are the same Change repo key to your architecture buster/ centos76/
-mendel/
-rhel76/
-stretch/
-ubuntu1804/

-evancrane@
-Sep 16 2020

 [Lab link]
 (https://docs.google.com/document/d/1D8Ed47S6h7z2MUvLN3fOqf3qrY4Az9-wtbigBQ0vCCw/edit#)